appium/appium/docs/en/about-appium/getting-started.md

 you to some basic Appium ideas.
 For a more comprehensive introduction to Appium concepts, please check out the [conceptual introduction](/docs/en/about-appium/intro.md).

+> Version 2.0 of Appium is in beta and documentation is being written.
+It is recommended to start with appium@2
+> The following documentation only apply for appium 1.x

 ### Installing Appium

 Appium can be installed in one of two ways: via [NPM](https://npmjs.com) or by